Film & Television (FILM)

 Grading Mode: Standard Letter, Pass/No Pass

 Topics delving into aspects of film history, criticism and aesthetics which can be described as extensions of the film directors' point of view.
 The course is intended for film/video majors and other students with an interest in film/video.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing FILM A104